oracle-quickstart/oci-cloudnative/src/docs/source/includes/_deployment.md

       --from-literal=streamName='<STREAM_NAME>'
     ```

-    Copy the oci-credentials to the mushop namespace for Streaming usage:
+1. Copy the `oci-credentials` secret to the `mushop` namespace for connecting services:

     ```shell
     kubectl get secret oci-credentials \